yuanfengli168/RepCounters/repCounters/README.md

 - frontend: Typescript, React

 ## Rules:
-- Git push format: "RepCounters: Added ReadMe", if you are on a branch: "RepCounters-Rep-1: Created the frontend part".
+- Git push format: "RepCounters: Added ReadMe", if you are on a branch: "RepCounters/Rep-1/CreateLandingPage: Created the landing page".

 ## Jira dashboard